ekaaty/vibrantize/README.md

 <img width="1749" height="1379" alt="gf" src="https://github.com/user-attachments/assets/1867c621-b093-4875-af68-8eba0e7a7e6f" />

 Transparency of context menu is edited on the breeze style and also works for vibrantize

-Modern style with less sperator lines and a vibrant blue

 theme for the panel icons and panel applets with less separator lines and a vibrant blue - https://github.com/orqvvcn/kde-panel-tasks